 A Brief on Cost and Availability

-The tourniquet costs less than the price of a box of bullets.
-It’s also a fraction of the $1,000 it costs to buy a nice shiny new rifle.
+The tourniquet costs less than a box of bullets and a fraction of the $1,000 it costs to buy a nice, shiny new rifle.
 So spend a little extra and get yourself a tourniquet so you’ll be around to enjoy that new gun.

 Item 2: 4″ Modular Bandage

 Unlike a tourniquet, which is extreme, we also need to deal with more moderate bleeds.
 As commonly known, pressure is your friend in terms of bleeding.
-A wrap-able bandage will provide plenty of pressure, which you can control with how tight you wind the wrap.
-The idea here is to NOT over-tighten, as we don’t want to lose a limb.
+A wrap-able bandage will provide plenty of pressure, which you can control by how tightly you wind the wrap.
+The idea here is NOT to over-tighten, as we don’t want to lose a limb.

-For any wound with a cavity, we also need to pack that wound.
+Cavity wounds also need to be packed.
 Some fancier products are in powder form and work amazingly well in packing and clotting.
 S&J Hardware even carries some of these products, but we are now talking about $60.

 Modular Bandage Application